Analytics Query Language (GAQL)

 FROM [www.shufflepoint.com]

-Since profile names in Google Analytics are NOT guaranteed to be unique, the GAQL engine will use the first profile in your account which matches the provided name.
+Since profile names in Google Analytics are NOT guaranteed to be unique, the AQL engine will use the first profile in your account which matches the provided name.
 If you want to be certain that you are using the correct profile, but also wish to see the name in the query, then use the format:

 SELECT ...